Content & Brand Protection

 So, whether you’re a blogger, social media influencer, or just someone who likes to share things online, it’s a good idea to know what the DMCA is and how it works.
 With a little bit of knowledge, you can be sure that you’re using and sharing digital content in a way that’s both legal and respectful.

+To get your stolen content removed, you’ll need to file a DMCA Takedown Notice.
 A DMCA Takedown Notice is a legal tool provided under the Digital Millennium Copyright Act that copyright owners or their representatives can use to request the removal of infringing material from websites and online platforms.

 In essence, a DMCA Takedown Notice is a written request to an online service provider, such as a website, social media platform, or internet service provider, to remove content that infringes on the copyright holder’s rights.
 The notice typically includes information about the copyrighted work, a description of the infringing content, and evidence of the copyright ownership.